MichaelTatarski/Matching-Algorithms-in-distributed-systems/README.md

 Simply follow the steps listed below to integrate the tool into your own project:

-1.  copy the **libMADS.a** and the **libMADS.h** file from the release build/release path into your directionary
+1.  copy the **libMADS.a** and the **libMADS.h** file from the release build/release path into your project directory

-2.  include the header file in your source code where you wish to use the interface of our tool
+2.  include the header file into your source code

 3.  compile your program into an object file and link it against the archive file